 I bought her first e-book once I saw some of the delicious recipes.
-Plus she has a daily menu plan for two weeks: breakfast, lunch, dinner and snacks.
-Easy peasy!
+Plus, she has a daily menu plan for two weeks: breakfast, lunch, dinner and snacks.
+Let me warn you... it's a lot of cooking.

 Kids Health.org defines Ketones as "glucose (a type of sugar) is the body's main energy source.
 But when the body can't use glucose for energy, it uses fat instead.
 When fats are broken down for energy, chemicals called ketones appear in the blood and urine."

 The key thing to remember here is that it is anti-inflammatory and neuroprotective.
-Us migraine sufferers need to protect our nerve cells as they get over stimulated or over excited and fire off.
+As a migraine sufferer you need to protect your nerve cells as they get overstimulated and over excited and fire off.

 The main take away was that you want low carbohydrates, high fat (good fat), and moderate protein intake.